outercloudstudio/Scribe/README.md

 dependencies {
 	[...] //Existing Dependencies

-	//Scribe, Replace 1.0.0 with desired version
+	//Scribe, Replace 1.1.0 with desired version
-	modImplementation 'com.github.outercloudstudio:Scribe:1.0.0'
+	modImplementation 'com.github.outercloudstudio:Scribe:1.1.0'
 }
 ```

+## How To Use
+Check the [Wiki](https://github.com/outercloudstudio/Scribe/wiki) for documentation and guides.

 ## License

-This library is liscensed under the MIT liscense.
+This library is licensed under the MIT license.